 Job Search Statistics

 When you need a job, you go out and look for one.
 It’s that simple.
 Or is it?
 Is your resume solid?
+Should you consult a resume writing company to help you make a good resume?
 Are you looking in the right places?
 What’s the competition like?
 How many people apply for the average job, for instance?

 “Many job seekers want to know, Is what I am experiencing normal?” explained Alan Carniol, founder of job interview guidance service Interview Success Formula.
 “I think [statistics related to the job market] can help them to answer that question and feel better about their job search experience.”

 In that spirit, let’s take a look at a couple of stats so we can understand our job search in the broader context – noting that although these are specific to the United States, the proportional numbers are probably within close range of other industrialized countries:

 - US Bureau of Labor Statistics data shows that 5.0 million positions were available for jobseekers in March 2015, down slightly from the 5.1 million positions to which people could apply in February 2015.
 That’s actually very good: compare it to December 2012, when only 3.6 million jobs were available.

 Many of those jobs weren’t apparent to the public, though: only 1 in 5 openings are advertised.
 In other words, the vast majority of positions are obtained through relationships and outside-the-box initiative: friendships, professional conferences, Web social networking, contacting firms “cold” without knowing if they are hiring or not, etc. Although today’s recruitment market is seeing an influx of platforms like Jobs3, so there could soon be an increase in jobs obtained through such websites as well.

 Here is a table to crunch that data in a different way, if you just want to think about the advertised positions vs. those that you have to dig to find:

 |Total job openings||Advertised job openings||Un-advertised Job Openings|